preetoshii/journey/README.md

 # Journey Page

-An interactive, zoomable interface featuring a central Sun and three Moons.
+An interactive interface featuring a central Sun and three Moons.
 Built with React, TypeScript, and Framer Motion.

 ## 🚀 Quick Start